 The coordinator remote deployment task periodically checks if there has been a user scheduled agent deployment or an automatic deployment.
-When agent installations, upgrades or uninstalls are required the remote deployment task remotely executes the job on the selected server(s)/workstation(s).
+When agent installations, upgrades or uninstalls are required the remote deployment task remotely runs the job on the selected servers and workstations.